felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

 ## API definition
-We're going to use a simplified model of a Haskell API - but we could easily use something like Servant (which is what we use at Klarna by the way).
+We're going to use a simplified model of a Haskell API - but we could easily use something like Servant[^servant] (which is what we use at Klarna by the way).
+Below, you can find the first step in modeling our HTTP API from above:

 ```haskell
 api :: Request -> IO Response